 Inkjet-era fine-art paper clues to gather before appraisal

-Modern fine-art photography often travels with paper and printer clues that are useful when they are documented as a packet instead of treated as a stand-alone answer.
+Modern fine-art photography often carries paper and printer clues.
+They are useful as a packet, not as a stand-alone answer.

 Contemporary edition paperwork, printer notes, gallery labels, or invoices that mention baryta, rag, cotton, fiber, pigment, inkjet, archival print, or the print lab are useful supporting clues.

-Baryta-style fine-art inkjet papers are often marketed for strong tonal range, sharp detail, and a subtle sheen or satin-to-semigloss photographic look, while matte-rag papers are often described through cotton content, a softer surface, and a lower-glare presentation.
+Baryta-style inkjet papers are often marketed for tonal range, detail, and a satin-to-semigloss photographic look; matte-rag papers are often described through cotton content, softer surface, and lower glare.

 A clean modern label, recent edition paperwork, or printer-brand language can support an inkjet-era reading, but none of those features alone proves when the image was first made or whether the print is a later reprint.